YouMellouki/streamify/setup/airflow.md

     **Note**: You will have to setup these env vars every time you create a new shell session.

 - Start Airflow.
-(This shall take a few good minutes, grab a coffee!)
+(This shall take a few good minutes)

   ```bash
   bash ~/streamify/scripts/airflow_startup.sh && cd ~/streamify/airflow